quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/other/upgrade-guide.md

 Use this guide to migrate from QCalendar v4.x to QCalendar v5.0.0 beta.

-> QCalendar v5 remains a Vue 3 and Quasar 2 calendar package.
-The QCalendar app extension is now Vite-only and targets Quasar CLI with `@quasar/app-vite` v3.
+> QCalendar v5 remains a Vue 3 calendar package with Quasar 2 integration.
+The QCalendar app extension is Vite-only and targets Quasar CLI with `@quasar/app-vite` v3, but direct UI package imports can still be used in Vue/Vite projects without installing the app extension.

 > The information below is by no means an exhaustive list of changes and new functionality.
 If you see something that has been missed, please PR or let us know.